How do I know whether my students read the content I assigned?

 Possible approaches

 • Think/Pair/Share — Students solve problems aloud and try their reasoning on a listening peer.
-Ask them to answer some of the questions from above individually, share their results with their partner, then report their shared results to the class.
+Ask them to answer some of the questions from above individually, share their results with their partner, and then report their shared results to the class.

 • Empty Outline — Students are given an empty or partially completed outline of an in-class presentation or homework assignment and a limited amount of time to fill in the blank spaces.